actionhero/www.actionherojs.com/tutorials/upgrade-path.md

 - replace any `..` with `"actionhero"`
 - the previous files `./src/config/servers/web.ts` and `./src/config/servers/websocket.ts` have been moved to `./src/config/web.ts` and `./src/config/websocket.ts` respectively to match their new namespace config locations.
 There is no more `config.servers.web` - it's `config.web` now.

+An example of the required changes can be seen [here](https://github.com/actionhero/actionhero-tutorial/pull/263).

 ## Upgrading from v26 to v27

 **Spec Helper Type changes**